Information evolution in the interior of an axially symmetric BTZ black hole: Abstract

 \section{Abstract}

-In this paper, we consider an axially symmetric $(2+1)-$dimensional rotating Banados-Teitelboim-Zanelli (BTZ) black hole to investigate its interior \textbf{information}.
-First, we choose a largest space-like hyper-surface at $r_v=0.45$ and calculate the maximal interior volume bound by it.
-We found the interior volume to increase with advance time $v$.
-Similarly, the \textbf{scalar} quantum mode entropy \textbf{is} also found to increase with advance time.
-Next\textbf{,} considering two important assumptions, an evolution relation is obtained between \textbf{the variation of scalar} quantum mode entropy and Bekenstein Hawking entropy \textbf{for an} infinitesimal interval of time.
-In contrast to the evolution relation of higher dimensional black holes, the characteristic feature of this relation is its increase with extremely large increase in black hole mass.
-Moreover, this work extends the notion of black hole evaporation idea to lower space-time dimensions.\\
+An axially symmetric rotating Banados-Teitelboim-Zanelli (BTZ) black hole is considered for comprehending its interior information.
+The largest space-like hyper-surface is chosen to estimate its maximal interior volume as a time-dependent quantity.
+Similarly, the quantum mode entropy of the scalar field associated with this volume is found to increase with Eddington time.
+An evolution relation between the variation of quantum mode entropy and Bekenstein-Hawking entropy is obtained for an infinitesimal time interval.
+On comparing to higher-dimensional black holes, the characteristic feature of this evolution relation is its divergent character.

 \textbf{Keywords:} BTZ black hole, interior volume and entropy, information paradox, evaporation.